yugabyte/yugabyte-db/docs/content/latest/quick-start/explore/ysql.md

 ### GIN index JSON

 The employee skills are stored in a semi-structured JSON document.
 You can query them using the `@>`, `?`, `?&`, and `?|` operators.
-For best performance, index them using a Gin index.
+For best performance, index them using a [GIN index](../../../explore/indexes-constraints/gin/).
 GIN indexes provide quick access to elements inside a JSON document.

-(Gin indexes are only available in YugabyteDB v2.11 or later.
+(GIN indexes are only available in YugabyteDB v2.11 or later.
 If you are using an earlier version, skip this scenario.)

 1. Create the GIN index on the JSON document.